CsiPA0723/lively_matrix/README.md

 - [khuong](https://github.com/bad1dea) @ 2020-09-05:
   Added lively customizable options:
   - Rainbow
-  - Color select
+  - Color Select

 - [ThalesORP](https://github.com/thalesorp) @ 2023-06-22:
   Added new customizable options:
-  - characters rain speed
+  - character's rain speed
   - change characters
-  - background color
+  - background colour
   - change character trail length

 - [CsiPA0723](https://github.com/CsiPA0723) @ 2024-06-29
   Fixed these:
-  - scrollbars on side
+  - removed scrollbars on the side

 ## How to Use

-For more information on how to use it, refers to [rocksdanister](https://github.com/rocksdanister) **Lively Wallpaper** [project documentation](https://github.com/rocksdanister/lively/wiki/Getting-Started).
+For more information on how to use it, refer to [rocksdanister](https://github.com/rocksdanister) **Lively Wallpaper** [project documentation](https://github.com/rocksdanister/lively/wiki/Getting-Started).